Air Source Heat Pump Incentive Programs

 - Air Source Heat Pump Upgrade – $700

 Existing primary heat source must be a heat pump, natural gas furnace, wall heaters, baseboard heaters, oil furnace, or propane furnace.
-The new heat pump must have energy efficiency ratings equal to or greater than SEER 14 and HSPF 9.0.
-All systems must be Performance Tested Comfort System (PTCS) heat pump commissioned and submitted by the HVAC contractor to the PTCS registry for approval before any incentive can be processed.
-New construction installations will be considered as long as all other program requirements are met.
+The new heat pump must have energy efficiency ratings equal to or greater than SEER 14 and HSPF 9, or AHRI certificate for units manufactured after January 1, 2023, HSPF2 7.6 or SEER2 13.4.
+All systems must be Performance Tested Comfort System (PTCS) heat pump commissioned and submitted by the HVAC contractor to the PTCS registry for approval before incentive can be processed.
+NO EXCEPTIONS.
+The PTCS program will be ending September 30, 2023.

 - Air Source Heat Pump Conversion – $1,500

 Existing primary heat source must be an electric forced-air furnace.
-The new heat pump must have energy efficiency ratings equal to or greater than SEER 14 and HSPF 9.0.
-All systems must be Performance Tested Comfort System (PTCS) heat pump commissioned and submitted by the HVAC contractor to the PTCS registry for approval before any incentive can be processed.
+The new heat pump must have energy efficiency ratings equal to or greater than SEER 14 and HSPF 9, or AHRI certificate for units manufactured after January 1, 2023, HSPF2 7.6 or SEER2 13.4.
+All systems must be Performance Tested Comfort System (PTCS) heat pump commissioned and submitted by the HVAC contractor to the PTCS registry for approval before incentive can be processed.
+NO EXCEPTIONS.
+The PTCS program will be ending September 30, 2023.

 Can I Choose My Own HVAC Contractor?

-To find a qualified contractor for this program check the list below for the contractors most commonly used by PenLight members.
+To find a qualified HVAC contractor for this program check the list below for the contractors most commonly used by PenLight members.
 Other licensed and bonded contractors may be qualified.
-Meet with contractors to consider your heating and cooling options and review your multiple estimates received.
+Meet with contractors to consider your heating and cooling options and review multiple estimates.

 Heat Pump Contractor List